Connecticut Boat Registration: Requirements, Fees & How to Apply (2026)

 Late Penalty Operating an unregistered vessel is a violation subject to fines

-Fees verified from official Connecticut Department of Motor Vehicles (DMV) / Department of Energy and Environmental Protection (DEEP) data.
-Last updated: 2026-03-13.
+Fees are based on the listed Connecticut Department of Motor Vehicles (DMV) / Department of Energy and Environmental Protection (DEEP) source and may not include local or county surcharges.
+Last content review: 2026-03-13.
 Data year: 2026.

 Registration Process in Connecticut